 Eligible employees have the opportunity to enroll in the Cleveland Clinic Retiree Health Benefit Program when they apply for retirement benefits.
-If you do not enroll when you apply for retirement benefits, you will never be eligible to apply for the health plan again.
+If you do not enroll when you apply for retirement benefits, or, if you enroll and later cancel coverage, you will no longer be eligible to apply for the health plan again.